themartiancompany/dogeos/README.md

 # Doge OS

-DogeOS is an extension of Life, an OS-like collection of software.
+DogeOS is an extension of Life, an OS-like collection of software, at times also defined an *application layer* or a *runtime environment*.

 DogeOS components run on a variety of computing platforms: blockchain networks, phones, tablets, laptops, workstations.